Communist terrorism: Background

 Not all scholars agree on Lenin's position towards terrorism.
 Joan Witte contends that he opposed the practice except when it was wielded by the party and the Red Army after 1917.
 She also suggests that he opposed the use of terrorism as a mindless act but endorsed its use in order to advance the communist revolution.
 Chaliand and Blin contend that Lenin advocated mass terror but objected to disorderly, unorganized, or petty acts of terrorism.
 According to Richard Drake, Lenin had abandoned any reluctance to use terrorist tactics by 1917, believing that all resistance to communist revolution should be met with maximum force.
 Drake contends that the terrorist intent in Lenin's program was unmistakable, as acknowledged by Trotsky in his book Terrorism and Communism: a Reply, published in 1918.
 In the book, Trotsky provided an elaborate justification for the use of terror, stating "The man who repudiates terrorism in principle, i.e., repudiates measures of suppression and intimidation towards determined and armed counterrevolution, must reject all ideas of the political supremacy of the working class and its revolutionary dictatorship."
 Trotsky's justification largely rests on a criticism of the usage of the term "terrorism" to describe all political violence on behalf of the Left, but not equally vicious political violence carried out by liberal or reactionary factions.
 Scholars on the Left argue that while it is a matter of historical record that communist movements did at times employ violence, the label of "terrorism" is disproportionately used in Western media sources to refer to all political violence employed by the left, while similarly violent tactics employed by the United States and its allies remain unscrutinized.

 Examples

 Bulgaria

 The St Nedelya Church assault on 16 April 1925 was committed by a group from the Bulgarian Communist Party.
 They blew up the roof of the St Nedelya Church in Sofia, Bulgaria.
 150 people were killed and around 500 were injured.

 Cambodia

 The Cambodian genocide committed by the Khmer Rouge, which led to the death of an estimated 1.7 million to 2.5 million people has been described as an act of terrorism by Joseph S. Tuman.

 China

 Benjamin A. Valentino has estimated that the atrocities committed by both the Nationalist government and the Chinese Communist Party during the Chinese Civil War resulted in the death of between 1.8 million and 3.5 million people between 1927 and 1949.

+India

+The Naxalite–Maoist insurgency was part of a conflict between left-wing extremist groups and the Indian government.
+The insurgency started after the 1967 Naxalbari uprising and the subsequent split of the Communist Party of India (Marxist) leading to the creation of a Marxist–Leninist faction.
+The faction splintered into various groups supportive of Maoist ideology, claiming to fight a rural rebellion and people's war against the government.